DNA used in exoneration? No

 Inadequate legal defense

 Dan's Wrongful Conviction

-Dan Bright was wrongfully convicted at age 26 of the murder of Murray Barnes.
-He spent nine years in prison, four of which were on death row, before his conviction was overturned.
+Dan Bright was the victim of wrongfully convicted at age 26, resulting in nine years in prison, four of which were on death row, before his conviction was overturned.

 Shortly after the Innocence Project of New Orleans signed on to the case with Dan’s new counsel from the Louisiana Crisis Assistance Center, a federal district court judge ruled he had the right to know the identity of the true killer.
 The Louisiana Supreme Court then reversed Dan’s conviction in 2004.

 When Dan was released from prison in June 2004, among the most relieved was the late Kathleen Hawk Norman, the foreperson of the jury that had sentenced him to death.
 She had become one of his strongest advocates after learning that exculpatory evidence had been withheld from the jury.
 She also became one of his closest friends after his release.